ablyler/homebridge-smartdry/README.md

 * `"id"`: The ID of your SmartDry device.
 You can find this in the settings of the SmartDry iOS App.
 * `"name"`: The name you should like to give your device, such as Drier.
+* `"serviceType"`: The service type to expose the device as, either contactSensor or switch (default).

 # HomeKit Accessory Types